Remediate Modernized Texts

 labour of hand remediation.

-¶ Check In-line Stage Directions
+Check In-Line Stage Directions

-Ensure in-line stage directions render on the correct line.
-Stage directions that
+Ensure that in-line stage directions render on the correct line.
+Stage directions

-state who is being addressed should appear before the corresponding line of dialogue.
+that state who is being addressed should appear before the corresponding line of dialogue.

 In the following example,